Spinor Bose-Einstein condensates: Mean-field theory of spinor condensates

+It is straightforward to identify the ground-state magnetism of a uniform system when the Zeeman terms are negligible ($p=q=0$).
+From the energy functional (\ref{energy_functional(f=1)}), one can see that the ground state is ferromagnetic ($|{\bm f}|=1$) when $c_1<0$ and antiferromagnetic or polar ($|{\bm f}|=0$) when $c_1>0$.
+Here, the order parameter of the antiferromagnetic phase~\cite{Ohmi1998} is given by $\bm\zeta = (1,0,1)^{\rm T}/\sqrt{2}$ and that of the polar state~\cite{Ho1998} is $(0,1,0)^{\rm T}$.
+The former state is obtained by rotating the latter about the $y$ axis by $\pi/2$ [see Figs.~\ref{fig:SHR}(b) and \ref{fig:SHR}(c)], and therefore, these two states are equivalent and degenerate in the absence of an external magnetic field.

-Note that because the system is suspended in a vacuum chamber, the projected spin angular momentum in the direction of the external magnetic field is conserved for a long time ($\ge 1$~s)~\cite{Chang2004}.
+Note that because the system is suspended in a vacuum chamber, the projected spin angular momentum in the direction of the magnetic field is conserved for a long time ($\ge 1$~s)~\cite{Chang2004}.
 Because the atomic interaction given by Eq.~\eqref{intvF} conserves the total spin of two colliding atoms, the spin dynamics obeying the GPEs conserves the total magnetization.
-Therefore, when we search for the ground state for a given magnetization $M_z=\int d{\bm r}F_z({\bm r})$, we need to replace $E$ in Eq.~\eqref{dynamics} with $E-\lambda M_z$, where $\lambda$ is a Lagrange multiplier.
-Then, $p$ in Eqs.~\eqref{eqMFT55}--\eqref{eqMFT57} is replaced with $\tilde{p}=p+\lambda$, which is determined as a function of $M_z$.
+Therefore, when we search for the ground state for a given magnetization $M_z=\int d{\bm r}F_z({\bm r})$, we should replace $E$ in Eq.~\eqref{dynamics} with $E-\lambda M_z$, where $\lambda$ is a Lagrange multiplier.
+Then, $p$ in Eqs.~\eqref{eqMFT55}--\eqref{eqMFT57} is replaced by $\tilde{p}=p+\lambda$, which is determined as a function of $M_z$.

-Here, we solve Eqs.~\eqref{eqMFT55}--\eqref{eqMFT57} and investigate the ground-state phase diagram \cite{Stenger1998,Murata2007} in a parameter space of $(q,p)$.
-We assume a uniform system for a given number density $n$.
-The ground state of a uniform system is obtained if we set the kinetic energy and $U({\bm r})$ to be zero.
-We also note that $c_0n$ can be absorbed in $\mu$ by defining $\tilde{\mu}\equiv\mu-c_0n$.
-Furthermore, we may assume $F_y =0 $ without loss of generality, provided that the system is symmetric about the $z$-axis.
-Then, by performing a gauge transformation to make $\psi_0$ real, all $\psi_{1,0,-1}$ become real.
-(After obtaining the real solution, we can recover the general complex order parameter by performing a global gauge transformation $e^{i\chi_0}$ and spin rotation $e^{-f_z\chi_z}$ about the $z$-axis.)
-Then, Eqs.~(\ref{eqMFT55})--(\ref{eqMFT57}) reduce to
+Here, we solve Eqs.~\eqref{eqMFT55}--\eqref{eqMFT57} and investigate the ground-state phase diagram~\cite{Stenger1998,Zhang2003,Murata2007} in a parameter space of $(q, p)$.
+We assume a uniform system for a given number density $n$ and solve Eqs.~\eqref{eqMFT55}--\eqref{eqMFT57} by setting the kinetic energy and $U_{\rm trap}({\bm r})$ to be zero.
+The ground state is obtained by comparing the energy per particle which is given by